murnanedaniel/Dynamic-Loss-Weighting/README.md

 ## Usage

 The model `MultiNoiseLoss()` is implemented as a torch module.
-A typical use case is
+A typical use case (with two classification losses, for example) is
 ```
 device = 'cuda' if torch.cuda.is_available() else 'cpu'
 model = Net().to(device)  ## Net is some torch module, e.g. with an mlp layer Net.mlp